Nvaiva/registry-API/README.md

 To run the application:

-Right-click on the Application class in com.rest.registry package, Run as -> Java Application
+Right-click on the RegistryApplication class in com.rest.registry package, Run as -> Java Application

 To see documentation of an API: